egoboo/egoboo/README.md

 # Egoboo

 Egoboo is a working cool 3D dungeon crawling game in the spirit of NetHack.
-It supports Windows, Linux and Mac
+It supports Windows, Linux and Mac.

 ### License
 Egoboo is made available publicly under the